StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 If you want to make your wiki public, you can host it for free in many places like [Github Pages](https://pages.github.com/) or [Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).
 I think Github has the friendliest workflow for this, but they are both free providers and you can customize the subdomain in either of them, so I don't have a big preference for one of them.
 You can also buy your own domain and host it there, if you want to and can afford it.

-Here is a [tutorial on how to host a jekyll site like this on github pages](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_publishing_github_pages.html), though the whole process is very intuitive.
+Here is a [tutorial on how to host a jekyll site like this on github pages](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_publishing_github_pages.html), though the whole process is quite intuitive.

-Additionally, if you _do_ decide to host your wiki online, please let me know!
+Additionally, if you _do_ decide to host your wiki online, please let me know.
 You can send me the link on HackerNews, reddit or twitter, or do a Pull Request, and I will link to it in the project's README so other people can see how many beautiful personal wikis were added to the internet.

 Actually this whole thing is my evil plan because I like browsing personal wikis in my free time and I want to add new ones to the web so that I can keep finding new places to procrastinate in.